 The first symptom associated with Alzheimer’s is the loss of memory.
 However, memory loss isn’t a sign that someone has Alzheimer’s disease.
 A few memory issues are normal as we get older.

 Alzheimer’s sufferers may experience a loss of sense of timing and space.
-For instance, dress in late at night or leave and wander off.
+For instance, dress late at night or leave and wander off.
 In the beginning stages of this disease, relatives or friends might notice changes in their behavior.

 Sometimes, people are depressed because they realize what’s occurring to them.
 As they progress through the last stages of the disease, patients with Alzheimer’s can completely depend on others for their care.